IoTReady/esp32_firmware_base/lib/phx_client/README.md

 > Note: This library has been tested to work with ESP-IDF [v4.2.1](https://github.com/espressif/esp-idf/releases/tag/v4.2.1)

-For any queries, please write

 ## Feedback

 * [create issue on github](https://github.com/IoTReady/esp32_firmware_base/issues/new)

-* Click ★ <kbd>Star</kbd> on the top right corner of this page if this repo helps you
+* Click ★ <kbd>Star</kbd> on the top right corner of this page if this repo helps you.

+* For any queries, please write to us at hello@iotready.co

 ## Participate in the development

 Fork -> Modify -> Submit PR

 ## References'
 - [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html)